composer-synchronizer/composer-synchronizer/docs/Available synchronizers.md

 #### CakePhp 3.x
 - Versioned name: `cakePhp3`
 - Alias: `cakePhp`
-- During the first initialization creates a `composer-synchronizer.php` file in the `config` directory.
+- During the first initialization creates a `composer-synchronizer-configs.php` and `composer-synchronizer-plugins.php` file in the `config` directory.

 **Paths placeholders**
 - configDir => config
 - webrootDir => webroot

 **Sections**
+- Configs - Appends a path into the `config/composer-synchronizer-configs.php`
+file.
+On desynchronization of some package, the path is removed.
-- Configs - Appends a variable name and a path to required configuration file into the config/composer-synchronizer.php file.
-On desynchronization of some package, the variable and the path is removed.
+- Plugins - Appends a path into the `config/composer-synchronizer-plugins.php`
+file.
+On desynchronization of some package, the path is removed.
+- The `config/composer-synchronizer-configs.php` file can be loaded in the `config/app.php` and variables from it can be used in appropriate sections.
+- The `config/composer-synchronizer-plugins.php` file can be loaded on the end of the `config/bootstrap.php`.

 ````
 ...
 "configs": [
     "path/to/some/config.php"
+],
+"plugins": [
+    "path/to/some/plugin.php"
 ]
 ....
 ````